-Give head starts to participants in your frequent shopper program.
+Give head starts to members of your frequent shopper program.
 This motivates them to participate and to shop with you more often.

 Researchers at University of Southern California and University of Pennsylvania set up an experimental loyalty card program at a car wash: Each customer could receive a free car wash after paying for eight.